R0T1N00M/OverTheWireBandit/Bandit28 challenge.md

 **Solution**
 <br>
-Do a 'ls -la', and get the password for the 'ssh' (Fyi,We are using 'git')
+Do a 'ls -la', and get the password from the 'ssh' given (Fyi,We are using 'git')

 **Step 1:**
 <br>